heylucasterra/heylucasterra.github.io/src/posts/Nubank/credit-card-design.md

 </div></blockquote>
 <br> -->

-## 2. Outlining our vision of the future
+## 2. Outlining the vision of the future

-While our vision of the future will always remain confidential, here are some of the bits pushing us into the right direction.
+While the vision will always remain confidential, here are some of the bits pushing us into the right direction.

 ### Recovering the Nu magic